Help Needed: Stoma Appliance Leaking, Seeking Advice

 cancerfree

-There have been more than a few times when I have had to literally run out of places or back to my car because of leaks so I know what it's like to always have that fear in the back of your mind .
-Unfortunately you have to drastically limit your exercise, sit ups and anything that affects that area of your body are OUT!!
-Recently I've started just laying on my back and do leg lifts just to stretch my lower back and try and rebuild some of the muscles there.
-Walking is good but I've learned not to spend too much time out in the cold for at least 24 hours after applying a new flange; the cold seems to break the seal between the skin and flange if it wasn't cured enough.
+.
+Unfortunately, you have to drastically limit your exercise; sit-ups and anything that affects that area of your body are out!
+Recently, I've started just lying on my back and doing leg lifts just to stretch my lower back and try to rebuild some of the muscles there.
+Walking is good, but I've learned not to spend too much time out in the cold for at least 24 hours after applying a new flange; the cold seems to break the seal between the skin and flange if it wasn't cured enough.

-In bed, it would be best to lie in a position that is half way between lying on your side and lying on your stomach .
-This will help the stool to sort of drop into the bag instead of pooling around the stoma .
+.
 The ostomy belt does make a big difference as mentioned previously.
-Hopefully a reversal is in the future or perhaps the surgeon can do a reconstruction.
+Hopefully, a reversal is in the future, or perhaps the surgeon can do a reconstruction.
 You didn't mention if there was a medical reason for the flat stoma.
-Myself, have large adhesions that prevented my stoma from being pulled out any further.
+Myself, I have large adhesions that prevented my stoma from being pulled out any further.

 I saw the stoma nurse at Mount Sinai back in January and was told that I was already doing everything possible to prevent leaks without having a reconstruction done.
 Unfortunately, sometimes they become a way of life.
 Watch what you eat if you are leaving the house.
-The nights when I have service or class, I make sure I have pasta for dinner, the starch helps a great deal.
+The nights when I have service or class, I make sure I have pasta for dinner; the starch helps a great deal.
 I've had this one for almost 4.5 years.
 It does get better when you accept that this is part of you and part of your life.
 Feeling sorry for yourself only makes it harder to deal with.

 I hope you find some relief from my reply.